Ultimate Thai Food: 21 Of The Best Thai Dishes That Blew My Mind

 #2 Gai Hor Bai Toey - Pandan Leaf Chicken

-A personal favourite snack of mine is Gai Hor Bai Toey also known as Pandan Leaf Chicken.
+A personal favourite snack of ours is Gai Hor Bai Toey also known as Pandan Leaf Chicken.
 It comprises bite-sized pieces of chicken wrapped in fragrant pandan leaves which have been fried to perfection.
 These nibbles are as memorable as they are delicious.
 The pandan leaf imparts a unique aroma and taste to the chicken that is simply out of this world.

 #3 Moo Ping - Grilled pork skewers